decentraland/eth-connect/README.md

 const accounts = await requestManager.eth_accounts()
 ```

-## How to build project
+## Build a project

-Clone the project and run in terminal:
+Clone this GitHub project and run the following in the terminal:

 ```bash
 make build
 ```

-## How to run tests
+## Run tests

 ```bash
 make test-local